tderrien/FEELnc/README.md

 or
     FEELnc_codpot.pl -i candidate_lncRNA.fa -a known_mRNA.fa --mode=shuffle

+# Note: if you use the **shuffle** mode, the each mRNA sequence is shuffled 3 times.
+If you want to use all the permuations and you fixe the number of sequences used in the training (**-n** option, see FEELnc_codpot.pl full options list below), don't set a limit number of lncRNA sequences

 Another more naive approach called **intergenic** consists in extracting random sequences from the genome of interest to model species-specific noncoding sequences.